ABOG & AOBOG 2019 WRITTEN Exam Candidates

 Are you still reeling from the CREOG in-service training exam?
 Are you regretting that you didn’t take it seriously?
 Well, how’s this for a reality check?
 ABOG no longer reports your score; it’s only pass or fail.
 Thus, the ONLY predictor of your passing your written boards is your CREOG score!

-We strongly advise taking a BOARD review course, not just a review course.
-Our April 19-23 course is an exam focused review.
+We strongly advise taking a BOARD prep course, not just a review course, our April 1-5 course, is an exam focused review.
 In just five days, we’ll cover 90% of the exam topics.
 Our faculty base their lectures on ACOG clinical guidelines.
 Most importantly, every lecture concludes with written exam questions, which are compiled into a handy dandy packet for later testing and reinforcement.

 Looking for written questions?
-Our Written Questions Manuals consist of 1000+ questions that are organized by the major exam subjects: OB, GYN Surgery, Office, REI, GYN Oncology & FPM.
+Our Written Questions Manuals consist of 1400+ questions that are organized by the major exam subjects: OB, GYN Surgery, Office, REI, GYN Oncology, FPM & Ethics.
 Even sweeter, they are further organized by subtopics, so you can beeline to questions to immediately check your subject review.
 No more wasted hours of sifting through sources with random questions!
+Available in print form or online by subscription.

-You can finally officially apply on-line for the 2017 oral exam on February 1st at www.abog.org.
-Your application and the application fee of $840 are both due by March 15th.
+You can finally officially apply online for the 2020 oral exam on February 24th at www.abog.org.
+Your application and the application fee of $840 are both due by April 3rd.
 Don’t risk overlooking this menial, but necessary, administrative task.
-If you delay, you will incur stiff late fees.
+If you delay, you will incur stiff late fees starting April 4th.

-Remember that case list collections started JULY 1, 2016 or seven months ago!
+Remember that case list collections started JULY 1, 2019 or seven months ago!
 So now you’re over the hump and only FIVE MONTHS LEFT to complete your collection of cases.
-New this year for 2017, you must enter your cases online only through the ABOG portal.
+In 2019, you must enter your cases online only through the ABOG portal.

 In the past, many grumbled about the ABOG case list software.
-Evidently ABOG heard and now require you to enter the cases online.
+Evidently, ABOG heard and now requires you to enter the cases online.
 It’s nice that you can enter your cases through any device with an internet connection.
 However, you still must have a well-constructed list and their guidelines are still woefully sparse.
-Don’t fret – come to our one day Case List Construction Workshop offered April 18, the day before the review course.
+Don’t fret – come to our one day Case List Construction Workshop offered March 31st, the day before the review course.
 We’ll show you how to raise your case list head and shoulders above the other candidates.
 For those who are OCD, order your copy of the Pass Your Oral Ob/Gyn Board Exam by Dr. Das for a complete step-by-step guide.

-If the weather outside is frightful, then our Oral Exam Webinar is delightful.
-Drs.
-Diane Evans, Mitch Khan and Hazem Kanaan will spend 1-2 hours weekly on each topic and show you exactly how to prepare for an oral exam.
-It starts February 6th and covers core topics in just three months.
-Sign up for one, two or all three sessions.
+If the weather outside is frightful, then our Oral Exam Webinar Archives are delightful.
+Our faculty covers high yield topics and show you exactly how to prepare for an oral exam.
 They are strategically divided into OB, GYN, and Oncology/Urogynecology.
-Don’t worry, all sessions are archived.
-This webinar series will catapult your studying and leave no stones unturned for preparing for additional topics.
-Additionally, for purchasing all sessions, you are awarded one mock oral exam.
+This webinar archive series will catapult your studying and leave no stones unturned for preparing for additional topics.

-If you’re really anal, come to our April 19-23 BOARD Review Course.
+If you’re really anal, come to our March 31 – April 5 BOARD Review Course.
 The advantage of starting in the spring is that you have a good idea of the topics on your case list.
-You don’t have to do any heavy duty studying until August, as your only priority from May to August 1st is to get that case list done and design your strategy.
+You don’t have to do any heavy-duty studying until August, as your only priority from May to August 1st is to get that case list done and design your strategy.
 However, once August 1st hits, eee gads!
 There is precious little time to study if your exam is the first month in November.
 Thus, coming to a review course in the spring greatly facilitates exploding out of the starting blocks.

 Heavy menstrual bleeding